parkji/parkji.github.com/_posts/2011-08-04-enhancing-heading-styles-using-after.markdown

 }
 {% endhighlight %}

-In this case the **:after** adds a empty element that has borders 10px in width, however, since the left, right &amp; bottom borders have a colour of transparent, they do not appear.
+In this case the **:after** adds a empty element that has borders 10px in width, however, since the left, right &amp; bottom borders are transparent in colour, they do not appear.
 This means that not only do you get the effect of an arrow, *but* you can also place the other items immediately after the heading &amp; the borders will not obfuscate them.

 Check out the demo here: <http://jsfiddle.net/parkji/Ujk9q/>